Dobie Gray: Career

 In 2000, Wigan Casino DJ Kev Roberts, compiled The Northern Soul Top 500, which was based on a survey of Northern soul fans.
 Gray's "Out on the Floor", a 1966 recording which would become a British hit in 1975, peaking at No. 42.

 "Drift Away" became a hit again in 2003, when he covered the song as a duet with Uncle Kracker on the latter's No Stranger to Shame album.
 The re-recording peaked at No. 9 one week to the day after Gray's 63rd birthday and placed at No. 19 in the Billboard Year-End Hot 100 singles of 2003 as well as logging a record-setting 28 weeks atop the Adult Contemporary chart in 2003–04.

 Death

 Gray died on December 6, 2011, of complications from cancer surgery in Nashville, Tennessee, aged 71.
 His remains were buried at Woodlawn Memorial Park And Mausoleum in Nashville.
-Upon his passing, he bequeathed 100% of his musical assets and royalties in trust to benefit St. Jude Children's Research Hospital and the Tennessee School for the Blind.
+Upon his death, he bequeathed 100% of his musical assets and royalties in trust to benefit St. Jude Children's Research Hospital and the Tennessee School for the Blind.